Programs and Requirements

 DOUBLE BACCALAUREATE FOR EDUCATION MAJORS

 Students in the certification program in education, including the B.S. degree in education/special education collaborative and bilingual education, must complete two majors.
 One major is a B.S. in education and the second major is a B.A., or B.S. degree in a subject area in a program outside of the School of Education.
-Therefore, these students will receive a double baccalaureate and apply for a B.S. degree in education as well as a B.S. or a B.A. degree in the subject area major they choose.
+Therefore, these students will receive a double baccalaureate and apply for a B.S. degree in education as well as a B.S. or a B.A. degree in the subject area major they choose through completion of a Selection of Degree form.

 All requirements in each degree program must be fulfilled.
 However, a course taken to meet a Liberal Education Program requirement in one program may fulfill the same requirement in the other program.
 Should a question arise concerning Liberal Education Program, the departments involved should be consulted.

-Completion of the required double major may take more than four years.
+Completion of the required double baccalaureate may take more than four years.

 DOUBLE BACCALAUREATE FOR ALL OTHER MAJORS

-By the end of the junior year, the student who wishes to be a candidate for a double baccalaureate (a B.A. degree and a B.S. degree, or two B.S. degrees) should file with the Registrar's Office a Contract for Double Baccalaureate approved by the chairperson of both departments concerned, and by the academic vice president.
+By the end of the junior year, the student who wishes to be a candidate for a double baccalaureate (a B.A. degree and a B.S. degree) should file with the Registrar's Office a Contract for Double Baccalaureate approved by the chairperson of both departments concerned, and by the Provost.

 The contract form is available in the Registrar's Office, Wintergreen Building, and on the Registrar's Office website.
-Approval to attempt this extraordinary program is granted only to students whose cumulative GPA is 3.300 or higher at the time of application.
-To graduate with both degrees, the student must agree to complete a minimum of 150 credits, maintain a GPA of at least 3.300, and satisfy the Liberal Education Program for both degrees (the higher foreign language requirement, if there is a difference).
+Approval to attempt this extraordinary program is granted only to students whose cumulative GPA is 3.
+0 or higher at the time of application.
+To graduate with both degrees, the student must agree to complete a minimum of 150 credits, maintain a GPA of at least 3.
+0, and satisfy the Liberal Education Program for both degrees.

 High School students with outstanding academic ability may request to apply to the Honors College.
 Admissions deadlines and information about the application process may be viewed on-line at the Honors College website.